Active Recovery: What to Do on Your Rest Days

 Active Recovery 30-50% MHR Nutrient delivery & waste removal Post-heavy lifting or long endurance

-Mobility Flow Very Low Joint health & range of motion Stiffness and postural correction
+Mobility Flow Very Low Joint health & range

 Contrast Therapy N/A (Systemic) Vascular "flushing" Systemic inflammation reduction

-Avoiding Common Rest Day Blunders
+Avoiding Day Blunders

 The biggest error is "Social Media Comparison."
 You see an influencer doing a "light" 10-mile run and think that should be your active recovery.
 Recovery is bio-individual.
 If your resting heart rate is 10 beats higher than usual, even a walk might be too much.
 Listen to your Garmin or Apple Watch readiness scores, but trust your intuition more.